 Once again, though, the analysis must be particular for any given employer and employee.

-The Particulars Are Finally What Matter
+The Particulars Are What Matter in the End

 Any offer of a permanent full-time job could serve to found a green card under the right set of circumstances.
 Perhaps your sister has just invested in a dry cleaning business in New Jersey and you are an accomplished seamstress.
 Can your sister help you get a green card by offering you a job doing custom tailoring through her shop?
 You would do well to consult an immigration lawyer for help with the analysis.